anahlik/BankNLP/README.md

 pdftotext for taking in PDF files[^1]\
 tabula-py for taking in table data
 3) Download a selection of data and set up directory structure
+4) Started coding in different files and then unifying some of the files using functions (putting original files in an folder labeled old).
+Make sure to comment what each function performs and do comments along the way

 [^1]: I tried PyPDF2 but it was inserting odd newline characters, and I tried tika but it relied too much on outside servers before I decided on pdftotext (which took a little extra work installing but seems much better overall)